- Could you please provide us with an overview of the fiscal year ended March 31, 2018?

 We aim to realize ongoing, long-term improvements in corporate value through continuous effort to strengthen corporate governance.
 Initiatives to strengthen corporate governance to date have included steadily increasing the number of outside directors that are also designated as independent directors as well as initiatives based on Japan's Corporate Governance Code.
 In addition, we transitioned to the Company with Audit and Supervisory Committee structure described in the Companies Act and established the Nomination and Compensation Committee in 2016.
 And since the establishment of this committee, we have continued to be proactive in these efforts.
 In 2017, for example, we revised our director remuneration system to better link remuneration to medium- to long-term performance.

 Furthermore, the number of internal directors was increased by two in 2018.
 This step was taken to more closely link management and execution in order to facilitate swifter responses to the changing times.
 In conjunction with the recent change in organizational structure, we will have the representatives of business units participate in management so that we can identify and address issues in a timelier manner.
-We will also involve younger generations in management to make the Board of Directors more diverse and to encourage such generations to act while sharing a medium- to long-term vision for the Company.
+We will also involve younger generations in management to make the Board of Directors more diverse and to encourage such generations to act while sharing a vision for medium- to long-term growth.

-- Is there any message that you would like to convey to shareholders?
+- Is there any message that you would like to convey to stakeholders?

 The Medium-Term Vision is generating clear benefits in terms of performance by guiding us to address the issues and challenges identified when formulating the vision.
 Looking ahead, we will advance reforms to our corporate culture and human resources systems through a concerted effort to build the foundations on which we will achieve medium- to long-term growth.
 These reforms will include re-disseminating the Company Policy, invigorating communication within the organization, examining the potential introduction of job rotation systems, and revising evaluation systems.
 In addition, we will conduct surveys and investigations to examine the possibility of expanding into non-apparel business domains and into overseas markets in pursuit of future growth.
 For example, COEN, which has been solidifying platforms for renewed growth through structural reforms, began serving Taiwan through the COEN online store in April 2018.
 In this manner, we are implementing measures for solidifying the foundations for accomplishing the goals of the Medium-Term Vision.
 We also plan to conduct forward-looking investment and take other steps to establish a robust management platform.